 The thing is, kombucha looks weird even under normal circumstance.
 So what if you’re not sure?

 Just give it a few days!
 If it’s mold, it will grow to look like something in the photos above.
 If it doesn’t grow, it’s probably just normal, weird kombucha stuff.

 Here are some examples of normal kombucha SCOBYs for your reference.
 Not sure if yours is moldy or not?
-Feel free to email me!
+Feel free to ask in our Facebook group!

 You got mold, now what?